- What is the mortgage-to-rent scheme?

-The national mortgage-to-rent scheme is for people whose mortgage is with a private lender.
+The mortgage-to-rent scheme is only for people whose mortgage is with a private lender.
 There is a separate mortgage-to-rent option for local authority borrowers in arrears.

 - You must be unable to make the repayments on your mortgage loan and your lender must have decided that this situation is unlikely to change in the future

 - You must be engaging with your lender to try to find a solution